Food for healthy bones

 - brown and white bread (in the UK calcium is added to white and brown flour by law)

 - dried fruit such as raisins, prunes, figs and dried apricots

-- fortified fat spreads, breakfast cereals and soya drinks (with vitamin D added)
+- fortified fat spreads, breakfast cereals and plant-based drinks such as soya drink (with vitamin D added)

 - vitamin D supplements